Fall 2013 Used Book Sale begins Monday, 04/22/13

 La Source film screening + Q&A with producer Brandon Vedder

-Thursday, February 28th, 7PM in the Academic Wing of William Jessup University.
+Thursday, February 28th, 2013 at 7PM in the Academic Wing of William Jessup University.
 The Paul Nystrom Library and the forthcoming Creative Arts Department of William Jessup University are proud to present a film screening plus a discussion with the film's producer, Brandon Vedder.
 The event is free and open to the public.

 The film is La Source, a cause-driven documentary about a Haitian emigre's campaign to build a clean water source in his home town.
 The producer, Brandon Vedder, is a native of nearby Auburn, CA.

 Film Synopsis: Narrated by Oscar-nominated actor Don Cheadle (Hotel Rwanda, Crash), in what The Washington Post calls an “artfully shot documentary,” La Source tells the uplifting story of Josue Lajuenesse, a Haitian Princeton janitor who returns to his country after the devastating 2010 earthquake to revive his lifelong dream of bringing what is most fundamental to his village’s survival: clean water.

 A hit at the 2012 AFI-Discovery Channel Silverdocs Documentary Festival where it received a standing ovation and a nomination for the Social Impact Award, this film from award-winning Director Patrick Shen (Flight from Death: The Quest for Immortality, The Philosopher Kings) is not just a movie about clean water and community transformation; it is a story of one unlikely hero, empowered by a vision, who did whatever it took to ignite the passion of people thousands of miles away to change the lives of those in La Source forever.